 - Food and water should be limited to small portions only on the night after surgery.

 - Follow any dietary instructions that the Vet has provided.

 - Ensure all post-surgical medications are administered as per the label instructions.

 - Ensure your dog’s rest area is clean to avoid infection.

 - Check the incision at least twice daily for any signs of infection or disruption (eg. bleeding, swelling, redness or discharge).
 Contact the vet immediately if these symptoms appear.
 Do not wait to see if they will spontaneously resolve.

 - Prevent your dog from licking or chewing the wound.
-Special cone-shaped collars assist with this problem.
+Special E-collars (cones) assist with this problem.
 A single chew can remove the careful stitching with disastrous effects.